 See the updated J.Crew return policy.

-Victoria’s Secret has extended their return policy for 30 additional days until further notice.
+For online purchases, Victoria’s Secret has extended their return policy for 30 additional days until further notice.
 If you have the original receipt, you can return merchandise within 120 days of purchase and get a refund to the original form of payment.
 Returns without a receipt will be refunded with a store gift card.

 See the updated Victoria’s Secret return policy.